Bianca Andreescu: 2019: US Open champion, world No. 4

-Andreescu's best result of the year came at the US Open, where she won her first Grand Slam title.
+Andreescu's best result of the year came at the US Open, where she won her first major title.
 She advanced to the final without facing a top-ten opponent, with her biggest wins coming against No. 19, Caroline Wozniacki, in the third round and No. 12 Belinda Bencic in the semifinals.
 Her opponent in the final was again Serena Williams.
 Andreescu defeated Williams in straight sets to win the title.
-She became the first Canadian tennis player to win a Grand Slam singles title, and the first teenage Grand Slam singles champion since Maria Sharapova won the 2006 US Open.
-She also became the first player to win the US Open in their main-draw debut, and was at the time tied with Monica Seles for being the quickest to win a Grand Slam singles title by doing so in her fourth main-draw appearance, a record since broken by Emma Raducanu.
+She became the first Canadian tennis player to win a major singles title, and the first teenage major singles champion since Maria Sharapova won the 2006 US Open.
+She also became the first player to win the US Open in their main-draw debut, and was at the time tied with Monica Seles for being the quickest to win a major singles title by doing so in her fourth main-draw appearance, a record since broken by Emma Raducanu.
 She also rose to No. 5 in the world.
 Andreescu's 17-match win streak was ended in the quarterfinals of the China Open by No. 4 Naomi Osaka, which was also her first career loss against a top-ten opponent.
+She reached a career-high ranking of world No. 4 on 21 October, making her the highest ranked Canadian woman in the history of the WTA.
 She closed out the year at the WTA Finals, where she withdrew after two losses to Simona Halep and Plíšková due to a knee injury.
 At the end of the season, Andreescu was awarded the Lou Marsh Trophy as Canada's top athlete of the year.
 She was the first tennis player to win the award.